 You’re not as valuable as you think you are.
 Read that correctly.
 To be fair though, no one is.
-Evolution optimized us for propagation of species, not for self-assessment.
+Evolution optimized us for the propagation of species, not for self-assessment.
 Not even the most critical assessment, that of our value to individuals and the group.
 To ensure we participate in as many gene transfer opportunities as possible.
 Evolutionary mechanisms in the brain actively keep us oblivious to our actual value, make us conflate our value.
 So what?
-If evolution, with billions of years accumulated wisdom, built lying to ourselves about our value into the deepest circuits of the brain.
+If evolution, with billions of years of accumulated wisdom, built lying to ourselves about our value into the deepest circuits of the brain.
 Why does it matter?
 Competition.

 Competition is also no longer limited to between humans.
 While not yet competing against machines and machine intelligence directly.
 At least not outside narrowly defined domains.
 We’re most certainly competing against humans greatly enhanced by augmented intelligence.
 Individuals with skills and capacities improved by understanding and integrating with machines and machine intelligence.
-While globalization is increasing volume of competition.
+While globalization is increasing the volume of competition.
 Developments in augmented intelligence are making competition ever faster paced and capable.

 This makes competitiveness impossible with yesterday’s knowledge.
-Keeping up with the level and pace of competition requires very most current information, skills, knowledge and network.
+Keeping up with the level and pace of competition requires very most current information, skills, knowledge, and network.
 Mastering old or even recent knowledge and skills is no longer enough.
 We must stay ahead of the curve to be of value.
 Additional to information and skill attainment, there are many things we must do to be more competitive.
 Such as those put forward by Emma Victoria.
 Five points, very closely match individual career progression models and practices proven by Special Forces over the past seventy plus years.

 1- Improve your language skills: In today’s ever more connected world of diverse populations, secondary language skills allow for greater market and opportunity access.
 As well as for stronger team building and leadership.